 Last week, our content specialist, Ben, embarked on his journey to understand more about content design and how it can be used to create more inclusive and user-focused digital services.

 He enrolled on the Introduction to Content Design course being delivered by the Government Digital Service (GDS) on the FutureLearn course platform.
-This blog outlines what he learnt in his first week…
+This blog outlines what he learned in his first week…

 My perception of content design